 One of these support roles is Pathways Health.
-Pathways is a leading national provider of community-based mental health and addiction services operating across Aotearoa New Zealand.
+Pathways is a leading national provider of community-based mental health and addiction services operating across Aoteroa New Zealand.
 Pathways was formed in 1989 and is currently operating in fifteen regions across the country contracted to Te Whatu Ora and Oranga Tamariki-Ministry for Children.

-Pathways provides a number of services centred around transportation to/from accommodation, initial post-surgical appointments and in the immediate post operative recovery period collecting food/medications as well as providing patients with some emotional health and wellbeing support during their immediate post operative recovery.
+Pathways provides a number of services centred around transportation to/from accommodation, post-surgical appointments and collecting food/medications.